+Organically grown.
 Feverfew is believed to aid digestion, and lower blood pressure.
-There is some scientific evidence that drinking feverfew tea, or adding a few fresh leaves leaves to a sandwich everyday can for some people reduce the frequency and severity of migraine headaches.
+There is some scientific evidence that drinking feverfew tea, or adding a few fresh leaves leaves to a sandwich everyday, can for some people, reduce the frequency and severity of migraine headaches.

 Bees (and many other insects) hate feverfew and will avoid an area where it is planted.
 Placed with roses and other ornamentals, feverfew can help repel damaging insects.
-Compact, spreading growth to 3-feet tall with small yellow centered white daisylike flowers.
-Perennial.
+Compact and spreading growth to 3 ft. tall, topped with small, yellow-centered, white daisy-like flowers.
+A winter hardy perennial to zone 5.
 Packet is ⅛ gram, about 750 seeds.

-Sow seed in cell packs or flats using a packaged light-weight sterilized seed starting mix.
+Sow feverfew seed in cell packs or flats, use a packaged light-weight, sterilized seed starting mix.
 Barely cover.
 Kept at 65-70°F., germination averages 10- 20 days.
 Can direct sow into prepared seed beds after all danger of frost.
-Thin to 12 inches apart.
+Thin feverfew seedlings to 12 in. apart.